cyberark/conjur-puppet/README.md

 ## Demo

 This example shows how an `inventory` service can obtain a database password to the `inventory-db`.
 The `inventory` service is modeled as a Puppet-managed node.
-This node applies an `inventory` class, which fetches the secret from Conjur using the `conjur_token` fact and prints it to the console on the node-side.
+This node applies an `inventory` class, which fetches the secret from Conjur using the `conjur_token` fact and writes it to the file `/dev/shm/etc/inventory.conf`

-In a more realistic example, the password would be merged into a file using a Puppet template.

 ### Running the Server